What Purpose do Purlins Serve on a Steel Building?

 - Secondly, purlins tie the rafters together, stabilizing and strengthening the structure’s rigid framing.

 - Thirdly, purlins add additional support between the spans of the individual framing bays.

 As an added bonus, metal roof purlins increase the structure’s resistance to strong winds.

 Steel Building vs. Wood Building Roofing

 Wood framing employs decking to tie roof trusses together and support the roof.
 Decking is heavy and expensive.
 It is also time-consuming to install, driving up labor costs.

 Steel building purlins eliminate the need for oriented strand board (OSB) or plywood decking.
 Consequently, a metal building system saves money on both building material and labor.

-In general, purlins come in two varieties: C-purlins and Z-purlins.
+In general, metal roof purlins come in two varieties: C-purlins and Z-purlins.
 These purlin styles get their names from their shapes.
 When looking at the ends of the rails, the purlins shapes look like the letter “C” or the letter “Z.”

 The eave purlin marks the first purlin at the wall connection.

 On a standard load, most designs call for purlin placement at five-foot intervals.
 However, engineering determines the optimal spacing between the purlins.
 The heavier the expected load is, the shorter the distance between the purlins.